logo

 Logistics, Trade & Export-Import

-Located at the crossroads of Africa and Asia, Mauritius serves as a natural trade gateway.
-Freight forwarding, warehousing, specialized export-import operations and freeport services all qualify as strong business ideas in Mauritius.
+Mauritius serves as a regional trade platform linking Africa and Asia.
+While not a large-scale logistics hub, it offers structured access to trade agreements and a functioning freeport system.
+Freight forwarding, warehousing, specialized export-import operations, and freeport services all qualify as strong business ideas in Mauritius.

 With regional trade corridors expanding, logistics represents a durable area for both SMEs and larger firms.